 Frequently Asked Questions

-Can a mental capacity test be carried out when they have severe acute bronchitis?
+Can a mental capacity assessment be carried out when they have severe acute bronchitis?

 The Mental Capacity Act quite clearly states that if a decision can be delayed then it should be delayed.
 If someone is suffering from any illness that is impacting upon their capacity to make a decision then it is always best practice to delay the decision.
 Its all about supporting someone to make a decision.